itsmeprinceyt/pickandwin/README.md

+## TO DO
+- add new line add users ( separated box for adding )
+- add auto button
+- slow down the shuffling and then come down to the chosen one

 # Pick And Drop

 Pick and Win helps you choose giveaway winners easily.
 Just add participant names, shuffle them, and pick a winner at random.
 It's perfect for content creators running giveaways and makes selecting a fair winner quick and simple.